-Due to new regulations, burn permits will no longer be issued by the City or the Fire Department.
-Burn Permits are now available online through the State Department of Air Quality (DAQ).
+Due to new regulations, burn permits will no longer be issued by the City of Cedar Hills or the Fire Department.
+Burn Permits are now available online through the State Department of Environmental Quality (DEQ).

 Residential Burn Permit Information

-The open burn policy was changed in 2013 to meet the revised standards of the State Department of Air Quality (DAQ).
-Recent modifications to these rules change the open burn periods and includes a statewide requirement to obtain a permit from the local fire authority.
-The permit application process begins at the DAQ’s website: www.airquality.utah.gov/Compliance/OpenBurning/index.htm.
+The open burn policy was changed in 2013 to meet the revised standards of the State Department of Environmental Quality (DEQ).
+Recent modifications to these rules change the open burn periods and include a statewide requirement to obtain a permit from the local fire authority.
+The permit application process begins at DEQ’s website: deq.utah.gov/airapp/OpenBurning/index.htm.

 Burn permits may be issued online between March 30 and May 30 and between September 15 and October 30.